scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

-  The effects of time-varying observation errors on probabilistic sea-level projections
+  The effects of time-varying observation errors on semi-empirical sea-level projections

   Reference:
-  Ruckert, KL, Guan, Y, Bakker, AMR, Forest, FE, and Keller, K. Improving the statistical method can raise the upper tail of sea-level projections, (in review).
+  Ruckert, KL, Guan, Y, Bakker, AMR, Forest, FE, and Keller, K. The effects of time-varying observation errors on semi-empirical sea-level projections, (accepted at Climatic Change).

   This program is distributed in the hope that it will be useful, but WITH NO WARRANTY (NEITHER EXPLICITNOR IMPLICIT).
 We are not liable